Molluscum still contagious after treatment?

 Again, once the bumps are gone, this is typically a sign that the virus has cleared the body and that you’re no longer contagious.
 However, it’s worth mentioning that it’s still possible to get molluscum contagiosum again — having had it before doesn’t prevent you from being infected another time.
 If new bumps appear at some point in the future, it’s likely due to contact with another infected person or contaminated items.

 Asking whether or not you could still be contagious shows that you not only care about yourself, but about others as well.
 It may be a good idea to keep an eye out for additional bumps that might appear following your treatment.
-Covering up any new bumps with watertight bandages will help minimize the risk of transmitting to another person.
+Covering up any new bumps with watertight bandages will help minimize the risk of transmitting to another person or another part of your body.
 Just make sure to remove the bandages at night (as long as there is no risk of contact with another person) to keep your skin healthy.
-Additionally, safer sex is a good idea when people are interested in protecting themselves and their partner(s).
-As you may know, the first step in protecting yourself and potential partners is open and honest communication.
-Sharing your experiences and making time to discuss the situation will only serve to make the relationship stronger.
+Additionally, practicing safer sex is wise to protect yourself and your partner(s) — and the first step to doing that is open and honest communication.
+Sharing your experiences and making time to discuss the situation will likely serve to make the relationship stronger.
 You may also want to have some information (this Q&A perhaps) with you during the talk.

 Can’t find information on the site about your health concern or issue?